 Transfer 3 dough rectangles to the prepared baking sheet leaving a good amount of space between each piece.
 If moving the pastry dough around is difficult at any point during assembly, it is helpful to place the dough in the freezer for a few minutes to help re-firm the dough and allow for easier handling.

+Fill the dough.
 Place a thin layer of the strawberry filling onto the three pieces of the pastry dough leaving a 1/4 inch border around the edges.

 Cover the filling with the other side of pastry.
 Brush the top with egg wash or oil if vegan.